regulondbunam/GraphQL-api/README.md

 $ npm install
 ```

-After that, use the following command and edit the ".env-sample" file to add credentials to access the MongoDB collections (keeping the variable name) and the port for GraphQL server (by default is used port 4000).
+After that, use the following command and edit the ".env-sample" file to add credentials to access the MongoDB collections (keeping the variable name) and the ports for GraphQL servers (by default is used port 4001 for the gateway, 4002 for private services, and 4003 for public services).

 ```bash
 # On Unix